Contents

-We thought we’d put together a year in review 2021.
-It’s kind of travel-related but it’s about our lives as well as travel.
-You may not know the real ‘us’, so hopefully, this will shed some light on us, who we are, what we do and where we want to be in the future.
+We thought we’d put together a year-in-review for 2021.
+It’s travel-related, but it’s about our lives as well.
+You may not know the real ‘us’, so hopefully this will shed some light on who we are, what we do, and where we want to be in the future.

-Do you remember, back in the day, when people used to send those letters at Christmas to friends and family to inform them of what they have been up to throughout the year?
+Do you remember, back in the day, when people used to send those Christmas letters to friends and family, letting them know what they had been up to throughout the year?
 I hope we aren’t the only ones who were subject to them.
 Ha!
 Anyway, consider it a modern-day version of one of them (that’s a bit more interesting!).

 Rewind to 2020

-Let’s rewind to New Years Eve 2020 where we took the pictures below.
+Let’s rewind to New Year’s Eve 2020, where we took the pictures below.
 The idea of the picture was inspired by my (Joel) cousin, Nadya, with the thought of ‘getting 2021 off on the right foot’.
 And I think we did.
 We were planning a move to Shropshire.
 Buy and large, we had both lived in the South West for almost two decades, so it was a fairly big move.
-I was relocating jobs from Devonport Naval Base, Plymouth, to RAF Cosford, Shropshire, and Stacey was coming with me.
+I was relocating jobs from Devonport Naval Base in Plymouth to RAF Cosford in Shropshire, and Stacey was coming with me.

 Back to New Year 2021

 Back to New Year 2021.
-We were meant to be in Hamburg, Germany, but decided to cancel the trip a few weeks back because of the unpredictable nature of Covid.
-It was a good move given Germany closed its borders to UK tourists!
+We were meant to be in Hamburg, Germany, but we cancelled the trip a few weeks ago because of COVID-19’s unpredictability.
+It was a good move, given that Germany had closed its borders to UK tourists!
 Instead, we headed to Cornwall to spend some time with Stacey’s family.
 I forgot how raw the coast is!
-We took a walk to St Agnes Heritage Coast, which is owned by the National Trust.
+We took a walk along the St Agnes Heritage Coast, owned by the National Trust.
 It’s home to the famous Wheal Coates tin mine.
-Not only is the location interesting because of the mining heritage, but the coastline is dramatic.
+Not only is the location interesting for its mining heritage, but the coastline is dramatic.
 The wind was insane!
 Even the dog was trying to take flight.

 In Brief – Our Year in Review 2021